luiseduardo1/Cormen-Algorithms-Data-Structures/Sorts/Insertion sort/README.md

 ##### Pros and cons:

- - The insertion sort works well for sorting a small number of elements.
+ - The insertion sort is a fast in-place sorting algorithm for small input sizes.

 ## Pseudocode